autofac/Documentation/docs/lifetime/startup.rst

     // but before it's returned.
     var container = builder.Build();

 You can use build callbacks as another way to automatically start/warm up an object on container build.
 Do that by using them in conjunction with :doc:`the lifetime event OnActivated <events>` and ``SingleInstance`` registrations.
-This can work around the known issue where ``IStartable`` implementations are *resolved* in dependency order but the ``Start()`` methods aren't necessarily *called* in dependency order.

 A long/contrived example in unit test form: